ProboCI/probo-db/README.md

 # Probo-DB

 A database service that consumes event data from an [eventbus](https://github.com/ProboCI/probo-eventbus) stream and stores it in PostgreSQL.
+It also has a rest api for performing crud functions and other tasks.

 The database is designed to be able to process and reprocess data from a system such as Apache Kafka.
 Therefore each step of the data processing and storage pipeline needs to be able to see the same piece of data multiple times without issue.